-We feed our Shiba Inus Diamond Naturals Lamb and Rice dry dog food.
+We feed our Shiba Inus 4Health salmon and potato dry dog food.
 This food has No Corn, No Wheat, and No Soy fillers which are all very poorly digested by your pet.
-It comes in 20 and 40 pound bags and is not found on a grocery store isle.
 We also think very highly of several other high quality premium dog foods.
 We like the dog food made by Blue as it is very good and we also like Chicken Soup for the Pet Lovers Soul.
 For this reason we wrote this guide to help you in feeding your Shiba Inu.

 You want to feed your dog lamb, fish, or chicken based food.
 Beef is too harsh on a Shiba’s stomach.
 It’s alright to have the occasional snack or treat with beef in it, just don’t make it their main staple or you’ll have problems.
 You also want rice or sweet potatoes as the filler carbohydrate.
 Corn is not good and will cause bad stools and less than optimal health.
 It is important that you read the label of your dog food and understand what the ingredients are.
 You don’t want to see meat byproduct near the top of the list.
 I would explain why, but that would require explaining what it is and too keep this simple, let's just assume it is everything that is not allowed in human food including hair, and waste excrement.
 Just take note that meat byproduct does not mean meat.
 Byproduct for a dog food is more like hoof, skin and hide.
 You also don’t want to see a lot of grain and filler near the top.
 You should always feel free to call the company that makes the food and ask them about it.
 We have not only talked to many breeders, but also to the companies that manufacture our preferred dog foods in order to confirm the quality of the ingredients before we chose it to compliment our dog’s raw diet.